-'Underwriting" for a description of the compensation payable to the underwriters.
+See "Underwriting" for a description of the compensation payable to the underwriters.

-We have granted the underwriters the right to purchase up to an additional 1,380,000 shares of common stock to cover over-allotments.
+We have granted the underwriters the right to purchase up to an additional 1,635,000 shares of common stock to cover over-allotments.

-Arthur W. Coviello, Jr., Kimberly L. Hammonds and A. Brooke Seawell, each a member of our board of directors, have indicated an interest in purchasing, directly or through associated entities, up to an aggregate of approximately \$1.2 million of shares of our common stock in this offering (or an aggregate of 66,666 shares based on the midpoint of the price range set forth on the cover page of this prospectus) at the initial public offering price.
+Arthur W. Coviello, Jr., Kimberly L. Hammonds and A. Brooke Seawell, each a member of our board of directors, have indicated an interest in purchasing, directly or through associated entities, up to an aggregate of approximately \$1.2 million of shares of our common stock in this offering (or an aggregate 52,173 shares based on the initial public offering price).
 To the extent these affiliates purchase any such shares from us, the number of shares to be sold to the underwriters will accordingly be reduced.
 Because these indications of interest are not binding agreements or commitments to purchase, the underwriters could determine to sell more, less or no shares to any of these potential investors and any of these potential investors could determine to purchase more, less or no shares in this offering.
 The underwriters will receive the same discount from any shares sold to these potential investors as they will from any other shares sold to the public in this offering.
 Any shares purchased by such potential investors will be subject to lock-up restrictions described in "Shares Eligible for Future Sale."